North Bay station

 North Bay station is an inter-city bus station located in the city of North Bay, Ontario, Canada.
 The station is located east of downtown near the Trans-Canada Highway (Ontario Highways 11 & 17) and directly southeast of the Northgate Shopping Centre.
 It was designed and laid out as an intermodal station, serving both passenger trains and intercity buses; however, due to the suspension of the Ontario Northland Railway's Northlander and Dream Catcher Express rail services in 2012, it is currently active only as a bus terminal.

+The Ontario Northland Railway opened the station on 29 August 1990.
+Previously, its passengers trains used the Canadian National Railway's station on the Alderdale Subdivision, which required a backup move from the Ontario Northland main line.

 Station amenities include an indoor waiting area, lockers, parcel shipping and receiving, ticket vending, and Wi-Fi.
 The outdoor bus platform features a covered waiting area and seating.
 As well, the Northgate Shopping Centre is situated across the railway tracks from the station and is accessible via a pedestrian tunnel.